The Bride's Play: Plot

-As described in a film magazine, Aileen Barrett (Davies) and Sir Fergus Cassidy (Standing) have been neighbors for years.
-He loves her but Aileen has become enamored of a poet, Bulmer Meade (Miller).
+As described in a film magazine, Aileen Barrett and Sir Fergus Cassidy have been neighbors for years.
+He loves her but Aileen has become enamored of a poet, Bulmer Meade.
 When she learns that the poet regards her as but a passing whim, she realizes it is Sir Cassidy that she cares for and their wedding is arranged.
 The Bride's Play, which had been a custom in the Barrett family for years, is announced as being revived for the wedding.
 The former lover learns that several hundred years ago, during the process of the play at the wedding of a member of the family of Sir Cassidy, the bride was carried off by an old lover who arrived on the scene during its enactment.
 He attempts to do the same thing at Aileen's wedding, but the modern young woman, confronted with the crisis when he maliciously answers her question in the affirmative in the presence of the many wedding guests, strikes him across the face with her wedding slipper.